Summer 2020 Update: Frequently asked questions regarding the coronavirus

 Dr. Sikka advises that if a person is feeling ill and COVID-19 is suspected, it is essential not to wait until an individual is very sick to seek advice and help.
-COVID-19 is an influenza-like illness.
-Like the flu, most people who get COVID-19 will only need rest and over the counter medications to recover fully.
-However, immediate care helps to avoid the unlikely situation that a person might become very sick and need to go to a clinic or hospital to get better.
+Immediate care helps to avoid the unlikely situation that a person might become very sick and need to go to a clinic or hospital to get better.

 What can I do to stay healthy?

 To keep yourself and others safe and healthy: